๐Ÿ“ˆFinancial Accounting II

 2. Compare and contrast how a home builder and a retail furniture store would recognize revenue on a $50,000 sale.
 What criteria determine the different timing?

-3. An online marketplace facilitates sales between third-party vendors and customers, handling payment processing and customer service.
+3. An online marketplace facilitates sales between third-party vendors and customers, handling payment processing and customer service but never taking title to inventory.
 What factors determine whether the marketplace recognizes gross revenue or net commission?

 4. A telecommunications company offers customers a "free" phone with a two-year service contract at $80/month (normally $60/month without the phone).
-How should this arrangement be analyzed under ASC 606?
+How should this arrangement be analyzed under ASC 606, and how does the allocation of the transaction price affect the timing of revenue recognition?

-5. Which two concepts—performance obligations and contract modifications—both require determining whether goods or services are "distinct"?
-Explain how the analysis differs between them.
+5. Both performance obligation identification (Step 2) and contract modification accounting require determining whether goods or services are "distinct."
+Explain how the analysis differs between these two contexts.